MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-private-endpoint.md

 ## Deployment steps

 This article deploys the solution twice.
-The first deployment creates all the chat resources and allows you to test the chat app with the public endpoint.
+The first deployment creates all the chat resources, including the VNET.
+This means the second deployment goes quicker because it doesn't need to create the resources again.
+The first deploy has a publicly accessible chat app which allows you to test the chat app from any browser.

-Then the second deployment creates the VPN and secures the chat app to the VPN with access from the VM.
-You test this access by connecting to the VM with RDP.
+The second deployment secures the chat app.
+You test this access by connecting to the VM with RDP then use the VM's browser to access the chat app.

 ## Prerequisites